Cheater Cronuts

 • Fry cronuts in canola oil that is 350 degrees.
 Use a food thermometer to test the oil.

-• After the cronuts are fried, lay them on a sheet pan lined with paper towels to add your toppings.
+• After the cronuts are fried, lay them on a baking sheet lined with paper towels or a sheet pan with parchment paper to add your toppings.

 • Store leftovers tightly covered.
 You can pop them in the freezer for another day!